-A rare opportunity to experience a quiet Westminster Abbey.
-Experience a fast-tracked guided tour of the Abbey in a very small group with first-class blue badge guides.
+A rare opportunity to experience a quiet Westminster Abbey fast-tracked guided tour in a very small group with first-class blue badge guides.
 And you can enjoy sightseeing whilst taking photographs.
 We meet at St James Tube – from there it’s the quickest, quietest and most visually appealing approach to The Abbey.
 As the iconic West Front comes into full view the initial reaction is, ‘wow’.
 And there it is – one of the greatest Christian sites in the world, monumental witness in Parliament Square to over a thousand years of English and British history.
 No other building in Britain is so deeply set in the soul of the nation.

 The most wondrous space in England.
-Ahead, the soaring gothic transepts; here, a view to the spiritual heart of the Abbey; at our feet, the final resting place of the Unknown Warrior; before us, past the glorious Purbeck marble columns, Isaac Newton, Charles Darwin and Stephen Hawking.
-Beyond the screen, the Quire and High Altar, a place of worship, the very site of Coronations, Royal Weddings, Grand and National Services.
+Ahead the soaring gothic transepts, here a view to the spiritual heart of the Abbey, at our feet the final resting place of the Unknown Warrior, before us, past the glorious Purbeck marble columns Isaac Newton, Charles Darwin and Stephen Hawking.
+Beyond the bling screen the Quire and High Altar, a place of worship, the very site of Coronations, Royal Weddings, Grand and National Services.
 Queen Elizabeth II crowned, the funeral of Diana, the wedding of Prince William and Kate Middleton.
-To the side, a new stained glass window for the Queen’s Diamond Jubilee.
-Ahead, the Shrine of Saint Edward the Confessor.
-Around him, medieval kings and queens.
+To the side a new stained glass window for the Queen’s Diamond Jubilee.
+Ahead the Shrine of Saint Edward the Confessor.
+Around him medieval kings and queens.
 The Builder King Henry III, ‘Hammer of the Scots” King Edward I.

 And it’s not just what we see it’s how we see it.